conan-io/docs/reference/commands/consumer/info.rst

                             Creates file with project dependencies graph.
 It will generate a DOT or HTML file depending on the filename extension
-      --build-folder BUILD_FOLDER, --build_folder BUILD_FOLDER
-                            Use this directory as the directory where to put the generatorfiles, conaninfo/conanbuildinfo.txt etc.
       --update, -u          check updates exist from upstream remotes --scope SCOPE, -sc SCOPE
                             Use the specified scope in the install command